AspieSoft/turbx/readme.md

 ## Whats New

-- Module now compiles templates in [go](https://go.dev/)
-- golang compiler now has improved crash recovery
+- Repeated vars can now optionally be pre compiled

 ## Installation